What is counselling?

-To aid communication, I may take on the role of mediator/translator, comment on what is happening in the room, and offer the opportunity to practice ‘speaker’ and ‘listener’.
+To aid communication, I may take on the role of mediator/translator, comment on what is happening in the counselling room, and offer the opportunity to practise the roles of ‘speaker’ and ‘listener’.

-My counselling areas include communication difficulties, trust issues, mental health issues, ill-health and disability, bereavement and loss, separation and divorce.
+My counselling areas include communication difficulties, trust issues, mental health issues, disability, bereavement and loss, separation and divorce.